feynon/carlosbecker.com/content/post/2018-10-07-cb-upgrade.md

 Turns out there is only one: [MB-18042 FTS UI: Remove Byte Array Converter from UI - Couchbase](https://issues.couchbase.com/browse/MB-18042).

 Since I don't use the feature, not a problem, yay! 🚀

+The last community version available at the time of writing is 5.1, so we will use that one!

 ## Procedure